lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 /* (No generic property macros) */
 ```

-The omitted lines contain lots of generic macros of our node.
+The omitted lines contain lots of generic macros for our node.
 Don't worry, we'll skim through these soon enough.
 However, we won't find anything that is even remotely related to the two properties that we defined for our node.
-In fact, the comment _"(No generic property macros)"_ seems to hint that no properties could be found for `/node_with_props`.
+In fact, the comment _"(No generic property macros)"_ seems to hint that the generator did not encounter the properties `int` and `string` in our node `/node_with_props`.

 ### Understanding devicetree macro names

 Before we dig deeper, let's try to gain a better understanding of the macro names in `devicetree_generated.h`.
-Once we understand that, we should be able to know which exact macro Zephyr should generate for our node's properties.
+Once we understand those, we should be able to know which macro or macros Zephyr should generate for our node's properties.

 In Zephyr's `doc` folder, you can find the _"RFC 7405 ABNF grammar for devicetree macros"_ `zephyr/doc/build/dts/macros.bnf`.
 This RFC describes the macros that are directly generated out of the devicetree.
 In simple words, the following rules apply: